abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 ### Passing `authorizationParams`

-In order to customize the authorization parameters that will be added to the `/authorize` URL when calling `buildAuthorizationUrl()`, you can statically configure them when instantiating the client using `authorizationParams`:
+In order to customize the authorization parameters that will be added to the `/authorize` URL when calling `buildAuthorizationUrl()`, you can statically configure them when instantiating the client using authorizationParams:

 ```ts
 const authClient = new AuthClient({